-The first Blarney Star Concert of the season features lively music from fiddler Brian Conway, accordionist John Whelan, and guitarist Don Penzien
+The first Blarney Star Concert of the fall season features lively music from fiddler Patrick Ourceau and guitarist Jimmy Coen.

 The very best in contemporary Irish cinema comes to Glucksman Ireland House NYU with a special four-day festival.